mooonpy.molspace.molspace module

 find_rings(ring_sizes: tuple[int] = (3, 4, 5, 6, 7))[source]

 Finds all rings in the current Molspace instance.
-The size of rings searched for is set in the in the ring_sizes parameter.
+The size of rings searched for is set in the ring_sizes parameter.

 Example: